History of the Jews in Amsterdam: Conversos and Portuguese Jews

 In 1593, Marrano Jews arrived in Amsterdam after having been refused admission to Middelburg and Haarlem.
 These Converso were important merchants, and men of great ability.
 Their expertise contributed materially to the prosperity of the Netherlands.
 They became strenuous supporters of the contender House of Orange and were in return protected by the Stadholder.
 At this time, commerce in Holland was increasing; a period of development had arrived, particularly for Amsterdam, to which Jews had carried their goods and from which they maintained their relations with foreign lands.
 Quite new for the Netherlands, they also held connections with the Levant, Morocco and the Caribbean Antilles.

 The formal independence from Spain of the Dutch Republic, by the Act of Abjuration, theoretically permitted their openly practice of Judaism.
 In 1602 Moses Uri HaLevi arrived in the city.
 In 1614 the change came through a diktat from the States of Holland.
 Soon many Jews settled at Vlooienburg.
 There were three struggling congregations which merged to Talmud Torah, a united Sephardic congregation when in 1638 a reconciliation was achieved.
 One synagogue was sold, one remained in existence and the third continued to be used as a schoolroom.
 Spinoza's father was a parnassim and the school was located in the adjacent house at Houtgracht.

+A bilingual Hebrew–Spanish prayer collection printed in Amsterdam in 1687 for Iberian Jewish refugees included blessings for the year, a perpetual liturgical calendar, a Haggadah, prayers for the sick and for martyrs of the Inquisition, and the formula for counting the Omer.